-Hemostats - Used to reach in the plants to pull the twist ties or plastic tape between the plant canes or pseudobulbs that you cannot reach with your hands to hold upright the leaves of canes.
+Hemostats or Tweezers - Used to reach in the plants to pull the twist ties or plastic tape between the plant canes or pseudobulbs that you cannot reach with your hands.

-Tags

-Plant Tags - 4 Inch Plastic Plant Labels, should be UV resistant.
+Tags Plant Tags - 4 Inch Plastic Plant Labels, should be UV resistant.
 However, all the plastic ones become brittle and fall apart in time